uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0005-defense-evasion.md

 ### T1027.012 - Obfuscated Files or Information: LNK Icon Smuggling

+Procedures:

+- Adversaries may smuggle commands to download malicious payloads past content filters by hiding them within otherwise seemingly benign windows shortcut files.
+Windows shortcut files (.LNK) include many metadata fields, including an icon location field (also known as the `IconEnvironmentDataBlock`) designed to specify the path to an icon file that is to be displayed for the LNK file within a host directory.
+Adversaries may abuse this LNK metadata to download malicious payloads.
+For example, adversaries have been observed using LNK files as phishing payloads to deliver malware.
+Once invoked (e.g., Malicious File), payloads referenced via external URLs within the LNK icon location field may be downloaded.
+These files may also then be invoked by Command and Scripting Interpreter/System Binary Proxy Execution arguments within the target path field of the LNK.
+LNK Icon Smuggling may also be utilized post compromise, such as malicious scripts executing an LNK on an infected host to download additional malicious payloads.

 ### T1027.013 - Obfuscated Files or Information: Encrypted/Encoded File

 Procedures: